rage/programming-23/data/part-7/2-randomness.md

 ## Lottery numbers

 A common example for studying randomness is the case of lottery numbers.
 Let's try and draw some lottery numbers.
-In Finland the national lottery consists of a pool of 40 numbers, 7 of which are chose for each week's draw.
+In Finland the national lottery consists of a pool of 40 numbers, 7 of which are chosen for each week's draw.

 A first attempt at drawing a set of numbers could look like this: